-- Increased sales of our Cloud Security Solutions have made a significant contribution to our increased revenue, and we expect to continue our focus on security solutions in the future. - We have increased committed recurring revenue by adding new customers and increasing sales of incremental services to our existing customers.
-These increases helped to limit the impact of reductions in usage of our services and contract terminations by certain customers, as well as the effect of price decreases negotiated as part of contract renewals. - We have experienced increases in the amount of traffic delivered for our customers that use our solutions for video, gaming, social media and software downloads.
-In the second half of 2015 and the first quarter of 2016, however, we experienced a slower growth rate in revenue from these services and expect this trend to continue in the second quarter of 2016 and possibly the second half of the year.
-We believe that this development is primarily attributable to an increase in the use of "do-it-yourself" approaches by our two largest media customers based in the U.S., which has led to a moderation in the overall rate of growth of customer traffic on our network. - The unit prices paid by some of our customers have declined, reflecting the impact of competition.
-Our profitability would have been higher absent these price declines.
+- Increased sales of our Cloud Security Solutions have made a significant contribution to revenue growth, and we expect to continue our focus on security solutions in the future. - We have increased committed recurring revenue by adding new customers and increasing sales of incremental services to our existing customers.
+These increases helped to limit the impact of reductions in usage of our services and contract terminations by certain customers, as well as the effect of price decreases negotiated as part of contract renewals. - In recent years, we have experienced increases in the amount of traffic delivered for our customers that use our solutions for video, gaming, social media and software downloads.
+After seeing a slower sequential quarterly growth rate in revenue from these services across the second half of 2015 and the first quarter of 2016, we experienced a decline in traffic delivered in the second quarter as compared to the first quarter of this year.
+We believe that this development is primarily attributable to an increase in the use of "do-it-yourself" approaches by several of our largest Internet platform customers based in the U.S., which has led to a moderation in the overall rate of growth of customer traffic on our network.
+We are likely to experience continued decreases in revenue from these customers during the remainder of the year.

-• We have experienced variations in certain types of revenue from quarter to quarter.
+- The unit prices paid by some of our customers have declined, reflecting the impact of competition.
+Our profitability would have been higher absent these price declines. - We have experienced variations in certain types of revenue from quarter to quarter.
 In particular, we experience higher revenue in the fourth quarter of the year for some of our solutions as a result of holiday season activity.
 We also experience lower revenue in the summer months, particularly in Europe, from both e-commerce and media customers because overall Internet use declines during that time.
-In addition, we experience quarterly variations in revenue attributable to the nature and timing of software and gaming releases by our customers using our software download solutions and the frequency and timing of purchases of custom services.
+In addition, we experience quarterly variations in revenue attributable to, among other things, the nature and timing of software and gaming releases by our customers using our software download solutions; whether there are large live sporting or other events that increase the amount of media traffic on our network; and the frequency and timing of purchases of custom services.

-Our level of profitability is impacted by our revenue as well as expense levels, including direct costs to support our revenue such as bandwidth and co-location costs.
+Our level of profitability is also impacted by our expenses, including direct costs to support our revenue such as bandwidth and co-location costs.
 We have observed the following trends related to our profitability in recent years: